Published: 17 Mar 2020

 Selenium is a leading test automation framework that is portable and is used for testing web applications.
 This tool provides a record and playback feature for authoring functional tests.

-Some of the other test automation frameworks effectively used by testers are integration testing framework, UI testing framework and more commonly used are the keyword driven frameworks.
+Some of the other test automation frameworks effectively used by testers are the integration testing framework, UI testing framework and more commonly used are the keyword driven frameworks.

 Before using the testing frameworks, it is important to perform a number of tests on these frameworks which include: